 Virginia Woolf’s much loved classic set on a sunny June day in London in 1923.
 Clarissa Dalloway is preparing for her party whilst Septimus Warren Smith makes his way through the final day of his life.

-Join me as we uncover a city immortalised in literature: the buildings, the little lanes, the shops, the parks, and the secret places dear to the writers who loved this incredible city as much as we do.
+Join me as we uncover a London immortalised in literature: the buildings, the lanes, the shops, the parks, and the secret places dear to the writers who loved this city as much as we do.